 I love the flavor of butter and it is one of the few dairy products I use in my recipes.
 If you want to make these dairy-free, Earth Balance Vegan Buttery Sticks are a good substitute.
 They do make an unsalted version but it can be hard to find.
 If your vegan butter contains salt, omit the salt called for in the recipe.

-Chocolate chips – Use semi-sweet, bittersweet, dark chocolate or whatever your chocolate preference is.
+Chocolate chips – Use semi-sweet, bittersweet, dark chocolate or whichever chocolate you prefer.
 For a gluten-free dairy-free chocolate, Enjoy Life Chocolate chips are my favorite and they are free from 14 common allergens.

 Some vanilla and salt make the crust a perfectly delicious base for these bars.